 Blackboard Collaborate web conferencing can be used by instructors, students, researchers, administrators and other UW employees and affiliates for online meetings and sessions.
-A more detailed overview can be found in the Blackboard Collaborate - Product Overview document.
+A more detailed overview can be found in the Blackboard Collaborate Ultra - Overview (UW-Madison) document.

 These are the two primary Blackboard Collaborate roles:

 - Moderator – The person conducting a session is a moderator - for example, an instructor.
 Moderators have access to all Blackboard Collaborate interface features, including the ability to grant moderator status to participants.

 - Participant – Participants attend web conference sessions and have access to many of the interface features.
 Students may access by clicking on a URL link from an email invitation or from within Canvas.
 Participants may be students or any other type of UW employee or affiliate.